pippinbarr/cart263-2020/slides/activity-eat-up/activity-eat-up.md

 An experience in which:

-- We see an image of a mouth and a fly on screen
+- We see an image of an animal and a fly on screen
 - The fly starts making a buzzing sound on mouse down (and stops on mouse up)
 - We can drag the fly around on the screen
-- If we drop the fly on the mouth, the fly vanishes and the mouth starts chewing (and making a chewing sound)
+- If we drop the fly on the animal, the fly vanishes and the animal starts chewing (and making a chewing sound)
-- Disgusting!

 ---